Exergy: The exergy flux of sunlight

+For these cases of directional distribution, the exergy content of the terrestrial solar radiation for the AM1 and AM4 spectrum depicted are 80.8% and 74.0%, respectively.
+From these sample calculations it is evident that the exergy content of terrestrial solar radiation is strongly dependent on the directional distribution of the radiation.
+This result is interesting because one might expect that the performance of a conversion device would depend on the incoming rate of photons and their spectral distribution but not on the directional distribution of the incoming photons.
+However, for a given incoming flux of photons with a certain spectral distribution, the entropy (level of disorder) is higher the more diffuse the directional distribution.
+From the second law of thermodynamics, the incoming entropy of the solar radiation cannot be destroyed and consequently reduces the maximum work output that can be obtained by a conversion device.

 Chemical exergy

 Similar to thermomechanical exergy, chemical exergy depends on the temperature and pressure of a system as well as on the composition.
 The key difference in evaluating chemical exergy versus thermomechanical exergy is that thermomechanical exergy does not take into account the difference in a system and the environment's chemical composition.
 If the temperature, pressure or composition of a system differs from the environment's state, then the overall system will have exergy.

 The definition of chemical exergy resembles the standard definition of thermomechanical exergy, but with a few differences.
 Chemical exergy is defined as the maximum work that can be obtained when the considered system is brought into reaction with reference substances present in the environment.
 Defining the exergy reference environment is one of the most vital parts of analyzing chemical exergy.
 In general, the environment is defined as the composition of air at 25 °C and 1 atm of pressure.
 At these properties air consists of N2=75.67%, O2=20.35%, H2O(g)=3.12%, CO2=0.03% and other gases=0.83%.
 These molar fractions will become of use when applying Equation 8 below.

 CaHbOc is the substance that is entering a system that one wants to find the maximum theoretical work of.
 By using the following equations, one can calculate the chemical exergy of the substance in a given system.
-Below, Equation 8 uses the Gibbs function of the applicable element or compound to calculate the chemical exergy.
-Equation 9 is similar but uses standard molar chemical exergy, which scientists have determined based on several criteria, including the ambient temperature and pressure that a system is being analyzed and the concentration of the most common components.
+Below, Equation 9 uses the Gibbs function of the applicable element or compound to calculate the chemical exergy.
+Equation 10 is similar but uses standard molar chemical exergy, which scientists have determined based on several criteria, including the ambient temperature and pressure that a system is being analyzed and the concentration of the most common components.
 These values can be found in thermodynamic books or in online tables.